A cork trivet

 If you choose to spray paint, don't use your finger to smear it into the crannies.
 Cooking oil, rubbing alcohol, and nail polish remover will not take spray paint off your finger.
 An abrasive sponge will, but it will be uncomfortable.

-You have read this article tutorials with the title Experimental cork trivets.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/09/experimental-cork-trivets.html.
+with the title Experimental cork trivets.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/09/experimental-cork-trivets.html.
 Thanks!

 No comment for "Experimental cork trivets"